Queens of Panguru

-Queens of Panguru a New Zealand reality television mini series that airs on Māori Television.
-The show focuses on the personal lives of three cousins Jay Tewake, Ramon Te Wake and Maihi Makiha.
-The three who are well known in the LGBT community in Auckland, New Zealand return home to their small town of Panguru.
-Its premise originated with Mika X, who also serves as an executive producer.
-The series debuted on March 22, 2017 with only five episodes in the series.
-All three queens are related through notable tribe leader Heremia Te Wake, who is the father of respected kuia (Māori elder), Dame Whina Cooper.
+Queens of Panguru is a New Zealand reality television mini series that airs on Māori Television.
+The show focused on the personal lives of three cousins Jay Tewake, Ramon Te Wake and Maihi Makiha.
+They are from the LGBT community in Auckland, but they returned home to their small town of Panguru.
+Its premise originated with Mika X, who also served as an executive producer.
+The series debuted on March 22, 2017, with only five episodes in the series.
+All three drag queens are related through notable tribe leader Heremia Te Wake, who was the father of respected kuia (Māori elder), Dame Whina Cooper.

 The Queens

 Jay Tewake

 Jay Tewake (born 25 February 1990) is a New Zealand Māori actor, musician, model, film producer, entertainment manager and choreographer.
 He was well known at the time for his work with Mika Haka, Health TV series Ka TV & Ka Life and his performance at Mika's Aroha Mardi Gras in 2011.